 - Or contact the court registry: If the police can’t help you then contact your local court registry.
-You can find the details of the registry for your local court here.
 They will help you to apply.
 You might need to fill in a form but ask the registry exactly what you need to do.
 The court registry can’t give you legal advice but can help with any general questions that you may have about the process.
-You can find out more here.

 Go to court and tell the judge or magistrate why you want to change your conditions: It depends on the type of crime you have been charged with, but you will probably have to go to court to get your conditions changed.
 Be prepared to tell the judge or magistrate why you want to change your conditions and show any evidence you have to back this up.
 Call the court registry to organise for your matter to be listed before a judge or magistrate to have your conditions changed.

 What happens if I don’t change the rules or conditions of my bail?